 When you create a board and/or pin description, it should have key search words in the description.
 Remember that Pinterest is a search engine.

 #7 – Not using hashtags in the pin description

-Again, when you create a new board and/or a new pin, the description have hashtags.
+Again, when you create a new board and/or a new pin, the description has hashtags.
 Remember that Pinterest is a search engine.
 You can search for subject information on either keywords or the relatively new use of hashtags.

 #8 -Not using a call to action in your pin

-Create a call to action like, click through to read more, sign up for my freebie to learn …, click here to get my #1 recipe for chocolate cake, etc. Most people, especially if they are new to Pinterest, need to be told what to do.
+Create a call to action like, click through to read more, sign up for my freebie to learn …, click here to get my #1 recipe for chocolate cake, etc. Most people, especially if they are new to Pinterest marketing, need to be told what to do.
 Tell people what action you want them to take.

 #9- Not using a scheduler like Tailwind